ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the client instance calls an RS without an access token, or with an invalid access token, the RS SHOULD be explicit about the fact that GNAP needs to be used to access the resource, by responding with the WWW-Authenticate header field and a GNAP challenge.

 In some situations, the client instance might want to know with which specific AS it needs to negotiate for access to that RS.
 The RS MAY additionally return the address of the GNAP endpoint in the `as_uri` parameter, a `referrer` parameter to indicate which RS initiated the discovery process, and an opaque `access` reference.
 The client instance SHOULD then use both the `referrer` and `access` parameters in its access token request.
 The `referrer` parameter MUST be the URI of the RS, and the client instance MUST check its value to protect itself.
-The opaque `access` reference MUST be sufficient for at least the action the client instance was attempting to take at the RS and MAY be more powerful.
+The opaque `access` reference MUST be sufficient for at least the action the client instance was attempting to take at the RS and MAY allow additional access rights as well.

 The means for the RS to determine the value for the `access` reference are out of scope of this specification, but some dynamic methods are discussed in
 {{I-D.ietf-gnap-resource-servers}}.